jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 **Data partition**

 70% training data / 30% testing data split.
 K Fold Cross Validation was performed (3 folds, repeated 10 times) to make sure the splits were as balanced as possible.
-I also added a preprocessing step by scaling all data to Z-scores to ensure all features are equal in w
+I also added a preprocessing step by scaling all data to Z-scores to ensure all features are equal in weight.

 ------------------------------------------------------------------------------------------------------------------------------------------
 **ROC Curve**

 ![ROC Curve All-NBA](https://user-images.githubusercontent.com/16946556/64449408-aac0a580-d094-11e9-8a02-463cec5b2221.png)

-I then printed out a simple ROC Curve, whiched showed that the best K would be equal to 31 neighbors.
+I then printed out a simple ROC Curve, which showed that the best K would be equal to 31 neighbors.

 ------------------------------------------------------------------------------------------------------------------------------------------
 **Confusion Matrix**